-Calendar Course description: This case-based course aims to provide students with an in-depth knowledge of exercise rehabilitation as a preventative and therapeutic tool in patients with multimorbidity.
+Calendar Course description: This case-based course aims to provide students with an in-depth knowledge of exercise rehabilitation as a preventative and therapeutic tool in patients with chronic conditions and/or multimorbidity.
 This course builds on previously acquired knowledge of exercise physiology and aims to enhance critical thinking and problem-solving skills through interactive lectures and clinical reasoning workshops.